 After defeating favorites Man City at the semi-final stage, London club Chelsea are now odds-on to win the tournament.
 The Pensioners have a final date with Leicester City after the Foxes eliminated Southampton.

 Read on for full details on how to get a live stream of this year's FA Cup matches no matter where you are in the world with our guide below.

 FA Cup final: Where and when?

-After an enthralling semi-final weekend, we're down to the final two teams in this season's FA Cup.
+After an enthralling semi-final stage, we're down to the final two teams in this season's FA Cup.
 The showpiece final takes place at the iconic Wembley stadium in London on May 15.

 Watch the FA Cup online from outside your country

 We have details of all the U.S., UK, Australian, and Canadian broadcasters of the FA Cup further down in this guide.
 If you're intent on watching matches from this season's tournament but find yourself away from home then you'll likely run into problems when trying to stream your domestic coverage online from abroad as it's likely to be geo-blocked.